 Welcome to OUR class!
 Please take a few minutes to read through this letter outlining art room procedures and expectations.

-In art class, our course of study will focus upon problem solving and using the elements of art in order to create expressive, but well-organized works of art.
-Students will be exposed to a variety of both two and three-dimensional materials and mediums, and will also have opportunities to write about and discuss their own works, and the works of others.
+In art class...our course of study will focus upon problem-solving, and using the elements of art in order to create expressive, but well-organized works of art.
+Students will develop artistic and cultural awareness, and build on their individual skill in an environment that will foster creativity, self expression, confidence, and discipline.
+Students will also utilize a strong work ethic and proper safety procedures.

 Just as you have high expectations for me as your teacher, I have high expectations for you as my student.
 I expect you to come to class prompt, prepared and ready to create original artwork.
 You are required to bring a pencil and eraser every day to class.
 While you are here, please be responsible with supplies and always be on task so you can do your best work.
 If you cannot complete a project or assignment on time, it is your responsibility to speak with me about an extension.
 Unexcused or missing work will result in a failing grade.

 The art room is a place of mutual respect.
 I expect you to treat your peers, your teacher (whether a substitute or me), and yourself with the highest level of respect.
 Please be polite and do not put down your artwork or the artwork of another classmate.
 If appropriate behavior becomes a challenge for you, we will meet to find a solution.
 If necessary, we will include parents and administrators.